-Let X be a 1-sorted structure, let Y be a non empty topological structure, and let f be a map from X into Y. One can verify that f° is onto.
+Let X be a 1-sorted structure, let Y be a non empty topological structure, and let f be a map from X into Y. Observe that f° is onto.

 Let X, Y be topological structures.
 We say that X is a topological retract of Y if and only if: